 Based on the simulation results and analysis presented above we can conclude that DRX cycle of 80ms shall be used with precautions in uni-directional Scenario-A.

 In sections (6.3.4.1.1.3, 6.3.4.1.1.4, 6.3.4.1.1.5, 6.3.4.1.1.6, 6.3.4.1.2.3, 6.3.4.1.2.4, 6.3.4.1.2.5, 6.3.4.1.2.6) it was demonstrated that Scenario-B mobility performance with enhanced RRM requirements in both uni-directional and bi-directional scenarios is sufficient with DRX cycles up to 80 ms. Compared to legacy RRM requirements the mobility robustness measured by mobility failure and time-of-outage rates is significantly improved with enhanced RRM requirements also in Scenario-B.

+In sections 6.3.4.1.1.7, 6.3.4.1.1.8, 6.3.4.1.2.7, 6.3.4.1.2.8, it was shown that Scenario-A with bi-directional deployment needs similar precautions for DRX cycle of 80 ms as uni-directional scenario.
+Also, bi-directional scenario mobility robustness is significantly improved by the enhanced RRM requirements compared to legacy RRM requirements.
+Multi-panel UE measurement assumption was also shown to have significant impact to mobility robustness particularly in non-DPS scenario.
+Having UE capability to measure both directions at the same time can benefit mobility robustness.

 < End of change 3 >